 A classic example is the amount of paid employee time that gets wasted on tasks that could be automated.
 As Danilo said:

 If you are doing something repeatedly, you should automate it.

 To conclude Danilo pointed out that, even if the pandemic did help a bit and forced some businesses to embrace digital transformation, Brazil is still going slower than other countries.

-This is unfortunate because when a company digitizes and adopts things like CRMs, ERPs and WhatsApp Business API integrations the change has a positive effect on the whole industry it operates.
+This is unfortunate because when a company digitises and adopts things such as CRMs, ERPs and WhatsApp Business API integrations the change has a positive effect on the whole industry it operates.

 A more efficient company that provides a better customer experience will inevitably become more competitive.
 This then forces other companies in the industry to catch up, improving overall efficiency and making customers happier.